Super Natural Pork

 Pigs rooting, cattle grazing—how Bill Niman set out to redefine the “natural” in “natural meat”

 Barbecued spareribs and juicy steaks hot off the grill are all-American pleasures, iconic dishes on our national table.
 Americans appreciate good meat, eat a lot of it, and expect it to be abundant and low in price.
 Yet, few hungry diners cutting into a thick pork chop think much about their dinner's back story: who raised that hog, where and how?

 Going Beyond "Natural"

 Enter Bill Niman, a California cattle rancher and the founder of Niman Ranch, an alliance of farmers and ranchers, which produces top-quality beef, lamb and pork while helping sustain family farms, dual goals that the company achieves in an environmentally sensitive and humane manner.

 Niman Ranch is not alone in the natural-meat business, of course.
 The niche is booming and will continue to grow with every scare about mad-cow disease.
 But Niman argues that the term "natural" is so overused and liberally defined in the meat world that it is virtually meaningless and even misleading.

 The USDA requires only that meat labeled "natural" contain no artificial ingredients, colorings or chemical preservatives and be "minimally processed"-a phrase open to wide interpretation.
 In practice, meat producers commonly use the term to refer to meat raised without antibiotics or growth hormones.

 To Niman, the USDA requirements are "just the bare minimum."

 "I think ‘natural' should also mean that the animal is allowed to live a reasonably natural life," he says.
-"One in which it
+"One in which it can express its instincts."

 "I've never heard anyone from any other company define ‘natural' this way," admits Niman, "but it seems important to consider the way an animal lives when you say the meat that comes from it is ‘natural.'
 How can antibiotic-free pork from a pig that was raised in a metal confinement building be called ‘natural'?"

 The standard treatment